Mythrayee12/Mythrayee/README.md

 # 💫 About Me:
-👋 Hi, I'm Mythrayee!
+👋 Hello, I'm Mythrayee!

 🎓 B.Tech Computer Science Core Engineering @ SRM Institute of Science and Technology

-💻 Passionate about software development, IoT, AI,AIML,Cybersecurity and emerging technologies
+💻 Passionate about software development, IoT, AIML, Cybersecurity, and emerging technologies

 🚀 Currently working on projects in Kotlin (Android Development), IoT, and Cybersecurity

 🔍 Exploring AI-powered deepfake detection and healthcare monitoring systems

+Learning heat transfer principles and computational fluid dynamics with ansys icepak

 📌 Interested in open-source contributions, hackathons, and research in tech innovation